jube-home/jube/docs/index.md

 Commercial training is available via GitHub Sponsors one-time tier.

 # Governance
 Jube Holdings Limited is a Cyprus company registered HE404521.
 Jube Holdings Limited owns Jube and its trademark.
 Jube is maintained by Jube Operations Limited, a United Kingdom company with registration 14442207.
 Jube Operations Limited is a wholly owned subsidiary of Jube Holdings Limited.
-Jube Operations Limited provides training and support services for Jube via Github Sponsors tiers.
+Jube Operations Limited provides training and support services for Jube.

 # Licence
 Jube is distributed under [AGPL-3.0-only](https://www.gnu.org/licenses/agpl-3.0.txt).